Ali Mamlouk: Career

-Controversy
+Syrian Civil War

 Mamlouk is one of many officials sanctioned by the European Union for their alleged actions against protesters participating in the Syrian revolution.
 His agency had "repressed internal dissent, monitored individual citizens, and had been involved in the Syrian government's Siege of Daraa, where protesters were killed by Syrian security services".
 In addition, he was added to the European Union's sanction list on 9 May 2011 on the grounds that he "involved in violence against demonstrators" during the war.
 Swiss government also put him into sanction list in September 2011.
 On 23 April 2012, the US government imposed sanctions on him, saying he had been responsible for human rights abuses, including the use of violence against civilians.
+Additionally, he was also sanctioned by Australia, Canada, Japan, Monaco, Switzerland, and the United Kingdom.

+In August 2012, Mamlouk was accused of trying to blow up the situation in Lebanon in agreement with Lebanese Minister Michel Samaha, who admitted to transporting explosives in his car to carry out assassinations of a list of people in agreement with Syria.
+Samaha with the help of the former Lebanese Security Chief Jamil Al Sayyed "tried to carry out assassination" of Samir Geagea, Saad Hariri and Wissam al-Hassan.

 In May 2015, concern mounted regarding Mamlouk's whereabouts and health after not having been seen for some time, leading to comparisons with Rustum Ghazaleh who recently met a violent and unclear death.
 In July 2015, Mamlouk visited Jeddah in Saudi Arabia and Muscat in Oman and met with Saudi and GCC officials to discuss proposals for ending the Syrian Civil War.
+In August 2015, Mamlouk visited Cairo and met President Abdel-Fattah el-Sissi, senior security officials.
+Mamlouk and his Egyptian counterparts reportedly discussed the fight against Islamic State, and against other Islamist factions, including the Muslim Brotherhood.

+In 2018, Maj.
+Gen. Mamlouk made a rare visit to Cairo to meet with his Egyptian counterpart, Abbas Kamel, director of the GIS with discussing “political, security and counterterrorism issues”.
+Between 2021 and 2023, he held meetings with Saudi intelligence chief Khalid bin Ali Al Humaidan, the first such since the outbreak of the civil war.
+On 18 January 2024, President Bashar al-Assad appointed Mamlouk as a national security advisor, and deputy vice president of the Syrian Arab Republic for security and military affairs.

+Mamlouk learned of the regime's collapse from a phone call around 4 a.m.
+As he tried to flee toward the airport, his convoy was ambushed, though he escaped unharmed.
+He then sought refuge at the Russian Embassy, where Russian officials later guarded him to the Hmeimim base and helped him reach Russia safely.

 Criminal investigations

+Lebanon

 On 11 August 2012, Lebanon indicted Ali Mamlouk in absentia and former Lebanese Information Minister Michel Samaha for their alleged plots to assassinate Lebanese political and religious figures.
 Lebanese judicial officials issued a warrant for Mamlouk's arrest on 4 February 2013.